michals83/IRcom/README.md

 git push
--right after git commit, pushes your changes to the GitHub cloud
+-right after git commit, pushes your changes to the GitHub cloud **If you are using Windows, make sure you type "master" after the command**

 git pull
 -when in the directory in terminal, it will update all with the latest changes in the GitHub cloud.
 Use this when other people have made changes ahead of you